Before you step into the polling booth, make sure you know your rights.

 - You believe you are entitled to vote but your name is not on the poll list of voters.

-- You have moved recently within your county and have not registered at your new address.
+- You have moved to a new district within your county and have not registered at your new address (you may vote provisionally in the district where you now live).

 - You requested a mail-in ballot but didn’t receive it in time.